bradleyoesch/bradleyoesch.github.io/recipes/double-chocolate-crinkle-cookies/index.md

 1. 11-12 min - bake at 350°F
     - Until edges appear set
     - Centers look soft
-    - _If they haven't spread by minute 9, remove from the oven and lightly bang baking sheet on counter 2-3 times_
+    - _If they haven't spread 9 min in, remove from the oven and lightly bang baking sheet on counter 2-3 times_

 ### Post-bake